kariannfrank/xmcinter/README.txt

   If you choose not to use this, make sure to always pass the cint=False argument to make_map().
 It should only run slightly slower.

+- If you encounter an error that looks like the following, the cause is likely an incorrect parameters.txt file

+  ValueError: Length mismatch: Expected axis has 23 elements, new values have 22 elements

 ###################################################################
 A typical workflow for early diagnostics
 (requires access to the original deconvolution.* and statistic.* files)